 - 7.1 At the start of work an OASIS online record http://ads.ahds.ac.uk/project/oasis/ must be initiated and key fields completed on Details, Location and Creators forms.
 When the project is completed, all parts of the OASIS online form must be completed and a .pdf version of the entire report should be uploaded to the OASIS website.
 A copy of the OASIS online form should be included as an appendix to the report.
-A copy of the WSI should be included as an appendix to the report. - 7.2 A Colchester Historic Environment Record (CHER) Event number must be obtained the CBCAO; this will be the unique reference number for the work in the CHER. - 7.3 Following completion of fieldwork an evaluation report will be completed within 4 weeks and submitted to CgMs part of RPS for distribution to the CBCAO for his approval.
+A copy of the WSI should be included as an appendix to the report. - 7.2 A Colchester Historic Environment Record (CHER) Event number must be obtained the CBCAO; this will be the unique reference number for the work in the CHER. - 7.3 Following completion of fieldwork an evaluation report will be completed within 4 weeks and submitted to RPS for distribution to the CBCAO for his approval.
 The report will be marked DRAFT until agreed.
 Following acceptance, a single digital and hard copy of the report should be presented to both the CHER and Essex HER.
-A hard copy of the report should be deposited with the archive at Colchester and Ipswich Museum. - 7.4 Copies of the final report will also be issued to the CgMs part of RPS and Essex Hospital. - 7.5 Expert advice and reporting (in relation to cultural artefacts and ecofacts) will be provided by individual Specialists appointed as appropriate. - 7.6 All records and materials will be compiled in a structured archive in accordance with the guidelines of Appendix 3 in the Historic England procedural document, Management of Archaeological Projects (1991). - 7.7 The MoRPHE Project Managers Guide (EH 2006) will be adhered to with regard to post-excavation management in relation to this and any subsequent mitigation that may be required. - 7.8 The report should include relevant background context information. - 7.9 At the end of the project, a copy of the digital vector plan, which must be compatible with MapInfo GIS software, will be sent by CAT to CBC for integration in the CHER.
-AutoCAD files should be exported and saved into a format that can be imported into MapInfo (for example, as a .dxf or .TAB files). - 7.10 Watching brief: the results of the pre-demolition SI watching brief results will be included in the trial trenching report for Trenches 2-8.
-The post-demolition SI watching brief results will be included in the post-demolition phase evaluation report as outlined above.
+A hard copy of the report should be deposited with the archive at Colchester and Ipswich Museum. - 7.4 Copies of the final report will also be issued to the RPS and RMPA/Sodexo. - 7.5 Expert advice and reporting (in relation to cultural artefacts and ecofacts) will be provided by individual Specialists appointed as appropriate. - 7.6 All records and materials will be compiled in a structured archive in accordance with the guidelines of Appendix 3 in the Historic England procedural document, Management of Archaeological Projects (1991). - 7.7 The MoRPHE Project Managers Guide (EH 2006) will be adhered to with regard to postexcavation management in relation to this and any subsequent mitigation that may be required. - 7.8 The report should include relevant background context information. - 7.9 At the end of the project, a copy of the digital vector plan, which must be compatible with MapInfo GIS software, will be sent by CAT to CBC for integration in the CHER.
+AutoCAD files should be exported and saved into a format that can be imported into MapInfo (for example, as a .dxf or .TAB files).

-b) Publication
+g) Publication

-7.11 Minimum publication will consist of a note in the Colchester Archaeologist.
+7.10 Minimum publication will consist of a note in the Colchester Archaeologist.
 The evaluation stage reporting will be summarised in an overall publication for the Site should mitigation result.

-8 ARCHIVE AND FINDS DEPOSITION
+8 ARCHIVES AND FINDS DEPOSITION